 Dr. Hsu's research interests include the contemporary usage and the historical development of language, and the sociocultural aspect of language learning.
 She has published various research monographs and grammar books, and well over a hundred journal articles, reviews, translations, and creative works.
 She has also delivered keynotes at national and international conferences, in addition to holding major offices in professional societies.

 Dr. Hsu teaches Chinese language, linguistics, translation, civilization, culture, and language for special purposes such as business and newspaper Chinese.
 She also teaches contrastive analysis of Chinese and English grammatical structures, and sociolinguistics such as language diversity in urban America.
 In addition, she has developed online learning materials through the support of numerous grants.
-Over the years, many students have also benefited from the Kylie Hsu Endowed Scholarship in Linguistics and Chinese Studies that she had established.
+Over the years, many students have benefited from the Kylie Hsu Endowed Scholarship in Linguistics and Modern Languages that she had established.